darthMaulJr/darthmauljr.github.io/_posts/2023-03-30-elementary-blocks-of-robotics.md

 ### **Driving the motors using GPIO Controls**

-Now that the body of the robot has been built, it is time to program the logic for its movement!
-The Nano has a 40 pin <a href="https://jetsonhacks.com/2019/06/07/jetson-nano-gpio/">GPIO</a> layout quite similar to the Raspberry Pi.
-Enabling voltage on selected pins and wiring them as input signals to the motors is how the robot motion would be controlled.
+Now that the physical structure of the robot is in place, the next step involves programming the logic governing its movement.
+The Nano boasts a 40-pin <a href="https://jetsonhacks.com/2019/06/07/jetson-nano-gpio/">GPIO</a> layout, closely resembling that of the Raspberry Pi.
+The manipulation of voltage on selected pins, configured as input signals to the motors, is the key to controlling the robot's motion.

- The GPIO pins numbered 12, 16, 18 and 22 are the ones being used here for motion control.
-As mentioned earlier, IN1 and IN2 are the inputs of the motor driver chip for motor1.
-GPIO pins 12 and 16 has been wired to IN1 and IN2 to control the direction of motor1.
-Similarly, pins 18 and 22 are wired to IN3 and IN4 for controlling motor2.
-A logical high on IN1 (pin 12) drives motor1 forward whereas a logical high on IN2 (pin 16) drives it backward.
-Similarily, a logical high on IN4 (pin 22) drives the motor forward whereas that on IN3 (pin 18) drives it backward.
+Specifically, GPIO pins numbered 12, 16, 18, and 22 are integral to motion control in this setup.
+As previously mentioned, IN1 and IN2 serve as inputs for the motor driver chip associated with motor1.
+GPIO pins 12 and 16 are intricately connected to IN1 and IN2, determining the direction of motor1.
+Similarly, pins 18 and 22 are linked to IN3 and IN4 for motor2 control.
+A logical high signal on IN1 (pin 12) propels motor1 forward, while a logical high on IN2 (pin 16) prompts reverse motion.
+Likewise, a logical high on IN4 (pin 22) directs motor2 forward, whereas IN3 (pin 18) induces backward motion.

 ### **The Code!**

-> For driving the robot forward, motor1 and motor2 needs to be turned in the forward direction, i.e we have to set logical highs on GPIO pins 12 and 22 (IN1 and IN4).
-For driving it back, motor1 and motor2 needs to be turned in the reverse directions, i.e pins 16 and 18 (IN2 and IN3) needs to set high.
+> To propel the robot forward, both motor1 and motor2 must rotate in the forward direction.
+This entails setting logical highs on GPIO pins 12 and 22 (IN1 and IN4).
+Conversely, to drive the robot backward, the rotation of motor1 and motor2 should be reversed, necessitating the setting of pins 16 and 18 (IN2 and IN3) to logical highs.

-The <a href="https://github.com/NVIDIA/jetson-gpio">Jetson GPIO</a> python library is what is used here to change the signals on board pins.
-We use the BCM pin-numbering scheme from Raspberry Pi while programming the GPIO; there is a mapping of each board pin to a different BCM number.
+In this context, the manipulation of signals on the board pins is facilitated through the <a href="https://github.com/NVIDIA/jetson-gpio">Jetson GPIO</a> Python library.
+While programming the GPIO, we adopt the BCM pin-numbering scheme from Raspberry Pi, benefiting from a convenient mapping of each board pin to a corresponding BCM number.

 The following python code moves the robot 1 second forward and reverses 5 seconds!